Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

-# Machine Learning (ML) Models to predict Stroke functional outcomes and death
+# Machine Learning Models to predict Stroke functional outcomes and death
-This gives an access to the Machine Learning models that were developed to predict functional outcome and death at 3 months after stroke in Sweden between the period 2015 to 2020.
+This gives an access to the machine learning models that were developed to predict functional outcome and death at 3 months after stroke in Sweden between the period 2015 to 2020.
 This is in connection to the manuscript: **Developing a Machine Learning Prediction Model of Functional Outcome and Death at 3 months after Stroke in Sweden.**

-The models are Multi-class Logistic regression (main effects model without regularization), Artificial neural network, Support vector machines, and XGBoost.
+The models are Multi-class main effects logistic regression (LR), LR with 2 way interaction terms, artificial neural network, support vector machine, and XGBoost (eXtreme Gradient Boosting).

 ### Outcome of Interest
-Functional outcome and death at 3 months after stroke.
+The primary outcome was the functional outcome and death at 3 months after stroke, measured using modified Rankin Scale (mRS).
 This was categorised into 3 classes (mRS 0-2: Independent, mRS 3-5: Dependent, mRS 6: Dead), coded as 0, 1, 2.

 ### How to use the models
 -code?